Zhongbf/typora/英文/Peppa Pig 第一季.md

 I spy with my little eye, something colored “red”.
 My dress!
 That’s red!
 No!
 It’s not your dress.

 Hmmmm!
 The car!
 That’s right!
-Our ren car.
+Our red car.
 My go.
 I spy with my little eye, something “blue”.

 Hmmm!
 George’s blue shirt!
 Nope!
 Is it something in the car?
 No. Give up?
 The sky.
 The blue sky!
 I Win.

 Daddy Pig?
 Do you know where we are?
 I know exactly where we are.

 Although.. this road doesn’t look the same as it does on the map.
 Oh, Daddy Pig!
 We’re lost!